flaskbb/flaskbb/docs/development/plugin/manager.rst

 Plugin Manager
 --------------
-FlaskBB overrides the PluginManager from pluggy to provide some additional functionality like accessing the information stored in a setup.py file.
+FlaskBB overrides the PluginManager from pluggy to provide some additional functionality like accessing the information stored in a pyproject.toml file.
 The plugin manager will only list the currently enabled plugins and can be used to directly access the plugins instance by its name.